adamjgnoel/AcCoRD/README.txt

 AcCoRD is run from the command line.
 You must be in one of the AcCoRD subdirectories in order for it to run properly, because of the use of static relative paths.
 The configuration file should be in the "config" subdirectory, and the "results" subdirectory should exist for the output to be created.

 AcCoRD takes 2 additional (optional) arguments when called:
 1) Configuration filename.
-Config file must be in the "config" folder.
+Config file must be defined relative to one of 3 locations.
+AcCoRD will first search the current directory, then the "config" subdirectory, and finally the "../config/" directory.
 There are a number of sample configuration files provided to demonstrate AcCoRD functionality.
 2) Seed value for random number generator (will override value specified in config file).
 You can read more about the meaning of the seed value in HOWTO_DEFINE_CONFIG.txt

 If there are no additional arguments, then a default config file is used ("accord_config_sample.txt").
 If there is one additional argument, then it must be the configuration filename.

-Sample call from Windows command prompt:
+Sample call from Windows command prompt (where both the executable and the configuration file are in the current directory): accord_win.exe myconfig.txt 2
-..\bin\accord_win.exe myconfig.txt 2
-Sample call from Linux shell while in the AcCoRD "bin" directory:
+Sample call from Linux shell while in the AcCoRD "bin" directory while the configuration file is in "../config/":
 ./accord myconfig.txt 2

-To import simulation output as a structure in Maltab, use the accord_import function found in the matlab folder.
+To import simulation output as a structure in Maltab, use the accord_import function found in the matlab folder of the source code.
+Please note that the files in the "JSONLab" subdirectory are required for this function.
 The call is:
 [data, config] = accord_import(FILENAME, SEEDRANGE)

-where FILENAME is the output filename to load (not including the path; filename only), SEEDRANGE is a vector specifying the seed values to import (each seed value corresponds to one pair of output files), and "data" and "config" are output structures.
-You must be in the AcCoRD "matlab" subdirectory in order for this function to run properly, because of the use of static relative paths and other functions that are called by accord_import.
+where FILENAME is the output filename to load (including the relative path, if applicable, but excluding the '_SEEDX.txt' suffix), SEEDRANGE is a vector specifying the seed values to import (each seed value corresponds to one pair of output files), and "data" and "config" are output structures. accord_import will search for the output file in its current directory, then in the "config", "../config/", "../", "../../", and "../../config" directories (and in that order).

 The accord_import function will also save the "data" and "config" structures to a MATLAB mat-file named CONFIG_NAME_out.mat in the "matlab" directory, where CONFIG_NAME is the name of the configuration file that was originally used to run the simulation.

 The "config" structure will contain all of the parameters specified in the original configuration file, using a format similar to that in the configuration file.
 The "data" structure will contain the data from both the output and output summary files.
 The names of the structure members are similar to those used in the output files themselves, so reading the structure should be straightforward.
 Examples:
 data.numRepeat -> total number of independent realizations (aggregated from all seed values).